hikreschool/phoenix-leadership-assessment/README.md

 # Download This PDF file for the assessment test
 [LEAD-ASSESSMENT-1.pdf](https://github.com/hikreschool/phoenix-leadership-assessment/files/6854926/LEAD-ASSESSMENT-1.pdf)

+All the data you will be displaying in the app can be found on the PDF file.

 # Notes
-1. This challenge is more difficult than the past challenges
+1. This app challenge is higher in difficulty
 2. No To-Dos, so you have to think your own approach
 3. Assets already contains photos of Mark Zuckerberg, Jeff Bezos, etc.